BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 linkerd-buoyant/linkerd-buoyant
 ```

-After the installs, wait for the `buoyant-cloud-metrics` agents to be ready, then run the post-install operator health checks:
+After the installs, wait for the `buoyant-cloud-metrics` agents to be ready, then run the post-install operator health checks.

 On the `hazl` cluster: